wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 Try to connect to the exposed Nginx.

-For that, you have a DNS record: `lb.wsc-kubernetes-training-X.wescaletraining.fr`
+For that, you have a DNS record has been given to join the worker nodes.

 ## StorageClass and provisionenr